James P. Pigott

-James Protus Pigott (September 11, 1852 – July 1, 1919) was a U.S. Representative from Connecticut.
+James Protus Pigott (September 11, 1852 – July 1, 1919) was an American lawyer and politician who served one term as a U.S. Representative from Connecticut from 1893 to 1895.

+Early life and career

-Born in New Haven, Connecticut, Pigott attended the common schools and graduated from Yale College in 1878, where he served on the fifth editorial board of The Yale Record in his junior year. cIn his senior year, Pigott was a founding editor of the Yale Daily News.
+Born in New Haven, Connecticut, Pigott attended the common schools and graduated from Yale College in 1878, where he served on the fifth editorial board of The Yale Record in his junior year.
+In his senior year, Pigott was a founding editor of the Yale Daily News.

 After graduating from Yale Law School in 1880, he was admitted to the bar in the same year and commenced the practice of law in New Haven.

+Political career

 He served as New Haven city clerk from 1881 to 1884.

 Pigott served as member of the State House of Representatives in 1885 and 1886, a delegate and speaker at the Democratic National Convention in 1888, and a delegate at the Democratic National Convention in 1900.

+Congress

 Pigott was elected as a Democrat to the Fifty-third Congress (March 4, 1893 – March 3, 1895).
 He was not reelected for a second term, and resumed the practice of law.

+Death and burial

 He died in New Haven, July 1, 1919, and was interred in the St. Lawrence Cemetery.

+Family

 His brother-in-law, James T. Mullen, was the first Supreme Knight of the Order of the Knights of Columbus.

 His nephew, William P. Cronan, served as the 19th Naval Governor of Guam.